Names of Georgia

-The first mention of the name spelled as “Georgia” was recorded in Italian on the mappa mundi of Pietro Vesconte dated AD 1320, as, at the early stage of its appearance in the Latin world, was not always written in the same transliteration, the first consonant originally being spelt with J, as Jorgia.
+The first mention of the name spelled as "Georgia" was recorded in Italian on the mappa mundi of Pietro Vesconte dated AD 1320.
+In early appearances in the Latin world, the name was not always written in the same transliteration, the first consonant originally being spelt with J, as Jorgia.

 Both endonym and exonym for the country are derived from the same state-forming core and central Georgian region of Kartli (known as Iberia to the Classical and Byzantine sources) around which the early medieval cultural and political unity of the Georgians was formed.